You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Phenytoin levels may be altered by cisplatin.
 Monitor and adjust phenytoin dose as required.

-• Avoid folinic or folic acid (or preparations containing these) as this may interfere with raltitrexed action
+• Avoid folinic or folic acid preparations immediately before or during raltitrexed administration, as this may interfere with raltitrexed action.

 H - Drug Administration and Special Precautions